 - In the text, indications have been made where the images are to be inserted.
 Captions written in Scandinavian languages have an English translation.

-Articles and other texts (reviews etc.) may be submitted in Danish, Norwegian, Swedish or English.
-All articles must be provided with an abstract (summary) in English, and those written in a Scandinavian language are to be supplemented with captions in English.
+Articles and other texts (reviews etc.) may be submitted in Danish, Norwegian, Swedish, English or German.
+All articles must be provided with an abstract (summary) in English, and those written in a Scandinavian language or German are to be supplemented with captions in English.
 For the peer-review process, a separate file (word- or pdf-file) with the images and their captions must also be submitted.
 Illustrations are primarily to be sent in digital form.
 Submitted articles should not have been published previously, nor sent to another journal for consideration.

-No article should normally exceed 25 000 characters (spaces, information about the writer and abstract not included).
-On the first page, between the title and the text, the following information should be inserted:
+On the first page, between the title and the main text, the following information should be inserted:

 1) Name, title and affiliation of the author.

-2) If the article is written in a Scandinavian language, the article’s title in English.
+2) If the article is written in a Scandinavian language or German, the article’s title in English.

 3) An abstract in English, ca 1100 characters.
 Authors are responsible for the quality of the language and, if necessary to arrange a language review.